Gradient RG Flow in Scalar-Fermion QFTs: Gradient flow

 Matching this to (\ref{eq:FGNY}) requires the choice

-which is crucially independent of the number of fields.
+which is crucially independent of the number of fields\footnote{Note that this is precisely the same condition found in \cite{Pannell:2025ixz} to match $A$ with $\widetilde{F}$ at the purely scalar $O(N)$ fixed point.}.
 Note that at the critical points $A$ is a scheme invariant, as it should be to match to a physical quantity like the free energy.
-The condition (\ref{eq:amatchcond}), however, will be correctly scheme co-variant according to the scheme transformation of $\nc{a}{3}{4}$, with the scheme variance of the right-hand side coming from beta function coefficients which we have set to their $\overline{\text{MS}}$ values.
+The condition (\ref{eq:amatchcond}), however, will be correctly scheme co-variant according to the scheme transformation of $\nc{h}{0}{2}$, with the scheme variance of the right-hand side coming from $\nc{g}{1}{9}$ and beta function coefficients which we have set to their $\overline{\text{MS}}$ values.

 If it is indeed possible to upgrade the $\widetilde{F}$-conjecture to a conjecture about gradient flow, this single choice should suffice to match the value of $A$ with $\widetilde{F}$ at any fixed point.
 At a more general fixed point, both $A$ and $\widetilde{F}$ will be series in the couplings constructed from the same tensor structures.
 Conditions like (\ref{eq:amatchcond}) will fix the coefficients of the tensor structures in $A$ such that they match the various integrals which appear as the coefficients in $\widetilde{F}$.
 Moving to a different fixed point will simply affect the value of the tensor structures without altering the coefficients, and thus change $A$ and $\widetilde{F}$ in the same way and preserve the equality between them.